shuozhixu/CMS-MTP_2025/README.md

 LAMMPS on [Bridges-2](https://www.psc.edu/resources/bridges-2/user-guide/) likely does not come with many packages.
 To finish this project, the [MLIP](https://mlip.skoltech.ru) package is needed.

 To install LAMMPS with MLIP, use the file `MLIP.sh` in the `MTP/` directory in this GitHub repository.
-First, cd to any directory on OSCER, e.g., \$HOME, then
+First, cd to any directory on Bridges-2, e.g., \$HOME, then

 	sh MLIP.sh